placeholder

 Many middle-class families spend decades planning in the cost of a private education to their finances, but despite the perception of some, it remains the case that for many, affording a private education is the result of tough decisions and compromises, often made years before a child ever sets foot in a classroom.

-With the cost of living in the UK at its highest level in 40 years, many parents will find themselves increasingly stretched in covering Private School fees, which have displayed an average increase of 5.6% from 2022.
+With the cost of living in the UK remaining elevated, many parents will find themselves increasingly stretched in covering Private School fees, which have displayed an average increase of 7.1% from 2024 and some reports suggest this has doubled in 2025.

 Figure 1 - Fee increases since 2000 (like-for-like)*